Odisha FC (women): History

-In the 2022-23 Indian Women's League season, Odisha finished third in the group stage of the competition, qualifying for the knockout stage with a total of 16 points with 5 wins, 1 draw, and 1 loss.
-Odisha faced defending champions Gokulam Kerala in the quarter-finals, which ended up 1-1 at the end of regular time, however, Odisha 3-0 on penalties, bowing out of the league.
+In the 2022–23 Indian Women's League season, Odisha finished third in the group stage of the competition, qualifying for the knockout stage with a total of 16 points with 5 wins, 1 draw, and 1 loss.
+Odisha faced defending champions Gokulam Kerala in the quarter-finals, which ended up 1–1 at the end of regular time, however, Odisha lost 0–3 on penalties, bowing out of the league.
 Despite ending up on the losing side in the quarter-final, Odisha directly qualified for the 2023–24 Indian Women's League season, as direct qualification was awarded to teams which qualified for the knockout round and finished in the top eight positions in the 2022–23 season.

-In their second year since inception, Odisha won their first-ever national division silverware with winning the 2023–24 Indian Women's League title.
+In their second season in top-flight football since inception, Odisha won their first-ever national division silverware by winning the 2023–24 Indian Women's League title.
 Odisha ended up with 31 points from 12 games, qualifying for the 2024–25 AFC Women's Champions League, Asia's premier club women's football tournament organized by the Asian Football Confederation (AFC).
-FIFA also congratulated the Odisha FC Women side for their outstanding performance in the Indian Women's League, crowning them as the Champions of India.
+Pyari Xaxa ended up as the top scorer for Odisha with 8 goals, followed by Win Theingi Tun with 7 goals to her name.
+Later in FIFA also congratulated the Odisha FC Women side for their outstanding performance in the Indian Women's League, crowning them as the Champions of India.

+In the 2024–25 Indian Women's League season, Odisha began as defending champions after winning the title in 2023–24, but endured a difficult campaign marked by inconsistent form and a long winless run.
+Odisha ended up with 12 points from 14 games, ultimately finishing in 7th in the league resulting in relegation from the top flight, a rare fall for reigning champions in Indian women's club football.
+Lynda Kom ended up as the top scorer for Odisha with 7 goals to her name.

 Club crest and kits

 Crest

+Center of a stone wheel engraved in the 13th-century-built Konark Sun Temple, a UNESCO World Heritage Site in Odisha, India.

-The wheel engraved on the walls of the Konark Sun Temple.
-The temple is designed as a chariot consisting of 24 such wheels.
-Each wheel has a diameter of 9 feet, 9 inches, with 8 spokes.
+A stone wheel engraved in the walls of the temple which is designed as a chariot consisting of 24 such wheels.

 On 15 September 2019, Odisha unveiled their official logo embodying the heritage and the culture of the state of Odisha and the vision and the ideology of its parent company, GMS Inc. The design for the crest is inspired from the Chakras or the chariot wheels of the famous Konark Sun Temple, a World Heritage Site in Odisha which represents movement and development; the ship design represents GMS, the world's largest buyer of ships and offshore assets, and the owner of the club.